 - LinkedIn’s study based on half-a-billion members providing an end date for their position at a company

-Consider region, economy, employment rate, labour market, industry, and types of roles that generally have higher turnover.
+Consider region, economy, employment rate, labor market, industry, and types of roles that generally have higher turnover.
 For example, hospitality is known for high turnover rates.

 Value of retention